flukejones/room/code-review/movement_and_collisions.md

 be the main driver of my updating this code to use a more modern approach.
 Seriously, it's not nice to look at.
 And the modernisation will come with the ability to do slides anyway.

+The essence of `P_SlideMove` is to move the player along the wall, the direction is gotten from the players angle to the wall normal (dot + cosine), with the cosine also used to modulate the players momentum.
+That is, cosine is 0.0 for player facing straight in to the wall, 1.0 for facing along the wall.

 ## Updating